zhw2590582/FlvPlayer/README.md

     // Whether it contains an audio stream
     hasAudio: true,

+    // Whether to cache the video frame to play
+    cache: true,

+    // Maximum time difference between audio and video, unit is ms
+    // used to automatically adjust audio and video synchronization
+    maxTimeDiff: 200,

     // Whether to display the control, if the control exists
     control: true,